bameyrick/viewport-details/README.md

 _**resized**_ represents whether the viewport resized since the previous animation frame.

 _**scrolled**_ represents whether the viewport scrolled since the previous animation frame.

+_**scrollDirectionX**_ Represents a the direction of scroll.
+0 means no movement, 1 means scrolling to the right, and -1 means scrolling to the left.

+_**scrollDirectionY**_ Represents a the direction of scroll.
+0 means no movement, 1 means scrolling down, and -1 means scrolling up.